Godzilla 1985: Deleted

+Additional changes

 The theatrical release of the film in the United Kingdom was also edited, removing the sea louse attack.
 This was due to the British Board of Film Classification (BBFC) feeling that the scene was too scary, with the BBFC's examiner report declaring that the uncut scene would "simply frighten kids under the seats, never to re-emerge", and wouldn't pass with a rating lower than 15 unless it was cut.
 Otherwise the report said that Godzilla 1985 would be "great fun for the kids" after the cut was made, and so the further edited film was given a PG rating.
 When it was released on VHS in the UK, the film was presented with the sea louse included, as the Board deemed the scene less frightening on a smaller screen.
 The scene was also retained when Carlton Home Video released the original Japanese version of The Return of Godzilla on VHS as well, both being released with the PG rating.

 In addition, the theatrical release (and most home video versions, plus the TV version) was accompanied by Marv Newland's short cartoon, Bambi Meets Godzilla.

 The North American version, with the added Raymond Burr footage, runs 87 minutes, 16 minutes shorter than the Japanese version.

 The closing narration, spoken by Raymond Burr, is as follows:

 Nature has a way sometimes of reminding man of just how small he is.
-She occasionally throws up the terrible offspring of our pride and carelessness to remind us of how puny we really are in the face of a tornado, an earthquake or a Godzilla.
+She occasionally throws up the terrible offspring of our pride and carelessness to remind us of how puny we really are in the face of a tornado, an earthquake, or a Godzilla.
 The reckless ambitions of man are often dwarfed by their dangerous consequences.
-For now, Godzilla—that strangely innocent and tragic monster—has gone to earth.
-Whether he returns or not or is never again seen by human eyes, the things he has taught us remain.
+For now, Godzilla, that strangely innocent and tragic monster, has gone to earth.
+Whether he returns or not, or is never again seen by human eyes, the things he has taught us—remain.

 Reception

 Box office

 Opening on August 23, 1985, in 235 North American theaters, the film grossed $509,502 ($2,168 per screen) in its opening weekend, on its way to a $4,116,710 total gross.
+In Germany, the film sold 90,053 tickets and grossed 396,021 DM at the box office, adding up to approximately total gross in North America and Germany.

-Over time, Godzilla 1985, though not a hit, became somewhat profitable for New World after including the revenues from home video and television syndication.
+Over time, Godzilla 1985, though not a hit, gained a cult following with fans and became somewhat profitable for New World after including the revenues from home video and television syndication.
 The film debuted on television on May 16, 1986.

 It was the last Godzilla film produced by Toho to receive any major release in North American theaters until Godzilla 2000 fifteen years later.